Last Updated January 2024

-Requirement to disclose: In certain situations, we may be required to disclose personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+Please note that, under certain circumstances, we may be required to disclose your personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

-Please contact us if you have any questions about the information we collect and/or how we use the information we collect.
+Please contact our Privacy Team at email@example.com if you have any questions about the information we collect and/or how we use the information we collect.

 Your data protection rights

-- You can access, review, change, update or delete your personal information at any time by contacting us at firstname.lastname@example.org.
+- You can access, review, change, update or delete your personal information at any time by contacting our Privacy Team at firstname.lastname@example.org.
 Please note that we may impose a small fee for access and disclosure of your personal information where permitted under applicable law, which will be communicated to you.
 We do not charge you to update or remove your personal information.

-- To remove your personal information from a Website testimonial or request removal of your personal information from our blog or community forum, contact us at email@example.com.
+- To remove your personal information from a Website testimonial or request removal of your personal information from our blog or community forum, please contact our Privacy Team at email@example.com.
 In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so and why.

 - In addition, if you are a resident of the European Union, you can object to processing of your personal information, ask us to restrict processing of your personal information or request portability of your personal information.
-To exercise these rights email firstname.lastname@example.org.
+To exercise these rights please contact our Privacy Team at firstname.lastname@example.org.

-- You can opt out of receiving promotional emails from us by emailing email@example.com.
+- You can opt out of receiving promotional emails from us by emailing our Privacy Team at email@example.com.
 If you choose to no longer receive marketing information, we may still communicate with you regarding such things as your security updates, product functionality, responses to service requests, or other transactional, non-marketing/administrative related purposes.

 - If we have collected and process your personal information with your consent, then you can withdraw your consent at any time.
 Withdrawing your consent will not affect the lawfulness of any processing we conducted prior to your withdrawal, nor will it affect processing of your personal information conducted in reliance on lawful processing grounds other than consent.

 - You have the right to complain to a data protection authority about our collection and use of your personal information.
 For more information, please contact your local data protection authority.
-Contact details for data protection authorities in the European Economic Area (“EEA”), Switzerland and certain non-European countries (including the US and Canada) are available here.
+Contact details for data protection authorities in the European Economic Area (“EEA“), the United Kingdom, Switzerland and certain non-European countries (including the USA and Canada) are available here.